 How is Radiculopathy Diagnosed?

 After an examination and a review of your past medical history your spine surgeon or his physician assistant will order x-rays and an MRI to determine exactly which level of your spine in affected.
 In some cases your spine surgeon may order a nerve study called an electromyography (EMG).
 This tests the specific nerves to determine which nerves are being affected.
 After diagnostic testing is completed your physician will determine your treatment plan.

 What are Treatment Options for Radiculopathy?

 Non-surgical treatment options for radiculopathy include physical therapy, exercise, medication, chiropractic therapy, massage therapy, acupuncture, and/or application of heat or cold compresses.
 Occasionally steroids are injected around the nerves in the spinal column (epidural steroid injections – ESI) easing the pain and reducing the inflammation.

 The steroid injections are done by Orlando Orthopaedic Center’s Pain Management Physicians.
 This is done in an outpatient surgical suite under fluoroscopy (specialized x-ray machine), which allows the steroid medication to be injected around the spinal nerves that are being affected.
 This may relieve the pain completely.
 If the pain is not relieved surgery may be indicated.

 When non-surgical treatment fails patients might be a candidate for a laminectomy or a discectomy.
 For more information on laminectomy or discectomy click here.
 The spine surgeon will make the decision on which type of surgery will benefit the patient most.

-Who Should Consider Surgery?
+Who Should Consider Surgery for Radiculopathy?